A somewhat forgotten aspect of the history of No. 425 Squadron (Alouette), Part 2

 One only needed to think about Thomassin, who worked for a long time for the Post Office Department, later Canada Post Corporation.
 Horsfall, meanwhile, worked in sales, for the pharmaceutical industry, before becoming a real estate agent.

 It should be noted that the very procedures of the Civil Aviation Division of the Department of Transport hampered the transition of Canadian aviators toward civil aviation.
-Indeed, if the inspectors of the Civil Aeronautics Administration, the organization with the power to regulate all aspects of civil aviation in the United States, willingly agreed to go to military bases in order to give examination to pilots who wished to obtain a civilian pilot’s license, those who worked within the Ministry of Transport did not act in this manner.
+Indeed, if the inspectors of the Civil Aeronautics Administration, the organization with the power to regulate all aspects of civil aviation in the United States, willingly agreed to go to military bases in order to give examination to pilots who wished to obtain a civilian pilot’s license, those who worked within the Department of Transport did not act in this manner.

 A Canadian aviator could not in fact apply for a civilian pilot’s license until demobilised.
 Said aviator then discovered that the waiting list of the Civil Aviation Division had thousands of names, a situation due to the fact that said division suffered from a chronic lack of personnel.
 Worse still, this staff pretty much suggested to any aviator wishing to obtain a transport pilot’s license that he drop the matter.
 Said license was obsolete, they said, and under revision.